lllyasviel/ControlNet-v1-1-nightly/README.md

 ![img](github_docs/imgs/tile_new_1.png)

-Note that this model is NOT a super resolution model.
-It IGNOREs the details in an image and generate new details.
+Note that this model is not a super resolution model.
+It ignores the details in an image and generate new details.
 This means you can use it to fix bad details in an image.

 For example, below is a dog image corrupted by Real-ESRGAN.
 This is a typical example that sometimes super resolution methds fail to upscale images when source context is too small.